rust-unofficial/patterns/idioms/dtor-finally.md

 ## Description

 Rust does not provide the equivalent to `finally` blocks - code that will be executed no matter how a function is exited.
-Instead an object's destructor can be used to run code that must be run before exit.
+Instead, an object's destructor can be used to run code that must be run before exit.

 ## Example